-Before my final semester, a volunteer opportunity came up with the VFL Geelong Cats team as Nutrition Advisor.
-How perfect would that be!
+Before my final semester, a volunteer opportunity came up with the VFL Geelong Cats team as a Nutrition Advisor.
+How perfect it was!
 So, of course I applied for it.
 I went to Simonds Stadium in Geelong for an interview, and was successful!
-I became aware of the great partnership Deakin University has with the Geelong Cats Football Club; part of which includes Dr Dominique Condo, a sports nutrition lecturer at Deakin and who also the Geelong Cats AFL team Accredited Sports Dietitian.
-I was pleased to find out she would be my supervisor and mentor at the club.
+I became aware of the great partnership Deakin University has with the Geelong Cats Football Club; part of which includes Dr Dominique Condo, a sports nutrition lecturer at Deakin, who also is the Geelong Cats AFL team Accredited Sports Dietitian.
+I was pleased to find out that she would be my supervisor and mentor at the club.

-The role of Nutrition Advisor in the world of sports nutrition sounds exciting, energetic, prestigious and competitive all rolled into one challenging volunteer role.
-But t does it actually involve though?
+The role of Nutrition Advisor in the world of sports nutrition sounded exciting, energetic, prestigious and competitive, all rolled into one challenging volunteer role.
+But what did it actually involve though?

-I travel to the club on one of their training days each week and my responsibilities involve skinfold measurements of players, individual consultations, player group presentations and collaboration with other members of the fitness and performance team.
+I travelled to the club on one of their training days each week, and my responsibilities involved skinfold measurements of players, individual consultations, player group presentations and collaboration with other members of the fitness and performance team.
 Individual player consultations have a focus on meal planning, fuelling up for training and games, recovery nutrition, hydration and achieving body composition goals.
-Another important aspect has been ensuring players are taking only safe and approved supplements.
+Another important aspect has been ensuring that players are taking only safe and approved supplements.

 It has been an amazing experience and a privilege working with the VFL Cats.
 It has fuelled my passion for sports nutrition and spurred my endeavours and direction in the dietetic field.
 I have learned that sports nutrition is more than carbohydrate loading, loads of protein, sports drinks, supplements and sweaty athletes.
 It is about being part of a whole team of athletes and staff working together to achieve the same outcome: success.